Edit this page

 .

-You can customize how the native folders are generated by config plugins.
+You can customize how the native directories are generated by config plugins.
 Many config plugins already exist for lots of modifications, and community libraries often ship their own as well.
 You can see a list of some popular plugins for more information.

-Prebuild starts from template files which are then modified with config plugins.
+Prebuild starts from template files, which are then modified with config plugins.
 The template files are based on the Expo SDK version and come from the npm package expo-template-bare-minimum

 .
 You can change the template used by passing --template /path/to/template.tgz